fruitsaladchan/charge-notify/README.md

 # charge-notify

-script the displays a notification when it detects charger being plugged in
+script the displays a notification when it detects charger being plugged in / removed

 ## how to use